Russian regulator blocks Google News, cites Ukraine conflict -Interfax | Technology

 Russian regulator blocks Google News, cites Ukraine conflict -Interfax

-Russia's communications regulator has blocked Alphabet's news aggregator Google News, accusing it of allowing access to what it calls fake material about the country's military operation in Ukraine, Interfax news agency said on Wednesday.
+Russia's communications regulator has blocked the news aggregator service of Alphabet Inc's Google, accusing it of allowing access to what it calls fake material about the country's military operation in Ukraine, Interfax news agency said on Wednesday.
+"We’ve confirmed that some people are having difficulty accessing the Google News app and website in Russia and that this is not due to any technical issues on our end," Google said in statement.

+"We’ve worked hard to keep information services like News accessible to people in Russia for as long as possible."
 Interfax said Roskomnadzor, the regulator, had acted on a request from the office of Russia's prosecutor general.

-Russia's communications regulator has blocked Alphabet's news aggregator Google News, accusing it of allowing access to what it calls fake material about the country's military operation in Ukraine, Interfax news agency said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)